huaminghuangtw/Evergreen-Notes/Permanent-Notes/Always start small.md

 # The Minimal Viable Action (Micro Action)

-* If you're having trouble sticking to a new [habit](be-a-habit-and-routine-machine.md) , try a miniature (2-minute) version until it becomes automatic.
+* If you’re having trouble sticking to a new [habit](be-a-habit-and-routine-machine.md) , try a miniature (2-minute) version until it becomes automatic.
-* Take tiny baby steps. _Do less than you're capable of, but do it more consistently than you have before._
+* Take tiny baby steps. _Do less than you’re capable of, but do it more consistently than you have before._
 * [不靠衝勁](Do%20not%20use%20your%20willpower%20unless%20you%20absolutely%20have%20to.md)，靠低門檻 [開始](Just%20getting%20started.md)

 ---